zerodevapp/zerodev-docs/docs/rainbow-kit.md

 ZeroKit is built on top of `Rainbow` and `wagami`, therefore fully compatible with these libaries.

 ZeroKit comes with sensible defaults, so you don't need as much boilerplate.
-Here's how you would configure a typical RainbowKit app into ZeroKit app.
+Here's how you would convert a typical RainbowKit app into ZeroKit app.

 ```jsx
 const { chains, provider } = configureChains(